Medium Box USPS Flat Rate: Sizes, Price & Guide (2026)

 The weight limit is one of the biggest advantages of the medium box USPS flat rate.

-• Domestic Shipments: You can ship anything up to 70 pounds.
-As long as your items fit safely inside and the box closes properly, the price remains the same whether it weighs 1 pound or 70 pounds.
+- Domestic Shipments: Anything up to 70 pounds.
+As long as your items fit and the box closes properly, the price stays the same whether it weighs 1 pound or 70 pounds.

-• International Shipments: The weight limit for international shipments using the same box is lower, typically 20 pounds.
-If you’re shipping abroad, here’s a quick guide to shipping internationally.
+- International Shipments: The limit drops to 20 pounds.
+For cross border shipping tips, here’s a quick guide to shipping internationally.

 Packaging Requirements

-USPS is specific about how you use their branded boxes.
+USPS is strict about how their branded boxes are used.

-1. Use the Official Box: You must use the official, USPS branded Medium Flat Rate Box.
-You cannot use your own box and get the flat rate price.
+- Use the Official Box.
+You must use the USPS branded Medium Flat Rate Box.
+Your own box won’t qualify for the flat rate price.

-2. Don’t Alter the Box: The box must be assembled as intended.
-You cannot cut it, reshape it, or turn it inside out.
+- Don’t Alter the Box.
+No cutting, reshaping, or turning it inside out.
 The container’s original shape must be preserved.

-3. The Flaps Must Close: The saying “if it fits, it ships” comes with a condition: the box’s flaps must be able to close securely within their normal folds.
-Bulging boxes that have to be forced shut may be rejected or charged a higher rate.
+- The Flaps Must Close.
+“If it fits, it ships” comes with a condition: the box’s flaps need to close securely within their normal folds.
+Bulging boxes that require tape to hold shut may be rejected or charged a higher rate.

 Label Requirements

-The label you use must match the box.
-You are required to use a Priority Mail Medium Flat Rate Box label for a medium box USPS flat rate shipment.
+The label must match the box.
+You need a Priority Mail Medium Flat Rate Box label for a medium box USPS flat rate shipment.

-Putting a different label on the box, like one for weight based Priority Mail or USPS Ground Advantage, will cause a problem.
-USPS uses an Automated Package Verification (APV) system that scans packages and will likely catch the mismatch, automatically charging you for the correct flat rate postage.
+Putting a different label on the box (like one for weight based Priority Mail or USPS Ground Advantage) will trigger USPS’s Automated Package Verification (APV) system.
+It scans packages and catches mismatches, then automatically charges you the correct flat rate postage.
 To avoid surprises, always select the right service when creating your shipping label.

 When Is a Medium Flat Rate Box the Best Choice?